 Things to Do in San Diego in November

 Things to do in San Diego in November that are worth considering include tide pooling and the beginning of our holiday activities.
-The first few weeks of the month are also excellent times to sightsee and visit San Diego theme parks because the crowds that came for Kids Free October are gone.
+The first few weeks of the month are also excellent times to take a trip and visit San Diego theme parks because the crowds that came for Kids Free October are gone.

 Go Tide Pooling

 November begins tide pooling season in San Diego because one of our twice-daily low tides happens during daylight hours.
 The best times to go are during minus tides.
-To find out when these occur, you can check the online tide charts.
+You can check the online tide charts to find out when these occur.

 Refer to my list of best tide pools in San Diego to find out where to go.
 A few of the best spots are actually tide pools in La Jolla.
 The easiest place in my seaside community to view tide pools during a low tide is along the La Jolla seal trail to hit a few popular spots like La Jolla Cove and Shell Beach.